VideojogosLusofona/color-shape-links-ai-competition/README.md

 1. Checked and tested for [rule](#rules-for-the-ai-code) compliance, though not otherwise studied or analysed.
-2. Added to the base track competition, the [classification](standings) of which is updated daily.
+2. Added to the base track competition, the [classification][standings] of which is updated daily.

 All submitted codes are considered private and privileged and will not be